snap-stanford/ogb-web/_docs/kddcup2021/results.md

 - **Short summary**: We modified OTE into NOTE for better performance and use the post-smoothing technique to capture the graph structure for supplementation.
 Feature engineering further improves the results.
 - **Learn more: [Technical report](/paper/kddcup2021/wikikg90m_BD-PGL.pdf), [code](https://github.com/PaddlePaddle/PGL/tree/main/examples/kddcup2021/WikiKG90M)**
 - **Test MRR**: 0.9727
-- **Note:** The solution explictly utilizes val/test tail candidates but those candidates are not provided in the practical KG completion scenario.
+- **Note:** The solution explictly makes use of val/test tail candidate entities provided by the organizer.
+In practice, those candidates are not provided, and a model needs to rank among all entities.

 ###### **2nd place: OhMyGod ([contact](mailto:pengwh.hit@gmail.com))**
 - **Team members**: Weihua Peng (Harbin Institute of Technology)